Hylton Murray-Philipson

-Hylton Ralph Murray-Philipson (12 November 1902 – 24 May 1934) was a Conservative Party politician in the United Kingdom who served as a Member of Parliament (MP) from 1932 to 1934.
+Hylton Ralph Murray-Philipson (12 November 1902 – 24 May 1934) was a Conservative Party politician in the United Kingdom who served as a member of parliament (MP) from 1932 to 1934.

 He was educated at Eton College.
 He unsuccessfully contested the 1929 general election in the Labour-held Scottish constituency of Peebles and Southern.

 He next stood for Parliament at the Twickenham by-election on 16 September 1932, following the death of the Conservative MP John Ferguson.
-He held the seat with a comfortable majority, but died in office in 1934, aged 31.
+Murray-Philipson held the seat with a comfortable majority, but died in office in 1934, aged 31.